olexale/bdd_widget_test/README.md

 You may use curly brackets to pass the parameter into a `step`.
 The syntax is following:
 ```
-  Give I see {42} number
+  When I see {42} number
   And I see {Icons.add} icon
 ```
 Notice, that the value inside brackets is copied to the Dart test file without changes hence it must be a valid Dart code.
 In the example above first step will have an `int` value.
-In order to pass a valid Dart string use '42' or "42".
+In order to pass a valid Dart string use `'42'` or `"42"`.

 You may call methods in step parameters, but most probably it's not what you want.